 With interest rates extremely low now, lump sum pension amounts are very high, making them attractive to people on the cusp of retirement.
 If you have other sources of retirement income, the ability and willingness to stay invested even during volatile markets, and moderate expenses and spending habits, taking advantage of current interest rates and opting for a larger lump sum might work to your advantage.

 If you’re nearing retirement and need to decide whether to take a lump sum pension payout or monthly payments, contact Marshall Financial Group.
-We can help you evaluate the financial and non-financial factors that impact this critical decision.
-And if you opt to capitalize on today’s low interest rates and take a lump sum, we can manage that investment to help you live the life you’ve envisioned in retirement.
+And if you decide to capitalize on today’s low interest rates and take a lump sum, we can manage that investment to help you live the life you’ve envisioned in retirement.